Mantachie, Mississippi: Education

 Mantachie is served by the Itawamba County School District.
-Mantachie Elementary School serves grades K-6, Mantachie Junior High serves grades 7 and 8, and Mantachie High School serves grades 9-12.
+Mantachie Elementary School serves grades K-6, Mantachie Junior High serves grades 7 and 8, and Mantachie High School serves grades 9–12.
 The Mantachie Schools are rated as "B" schools by the Mississippi Department of Education.

 The Mantachie Schools' nickname is the mustang.
 Its logo is similar to that of the SMU mascot.
 The school colors are royal blue and gold.
-The Mustangs field athletic teams in football, cross country, slow pitch and fast pitch softball, basketball, baseball, track, bowling, and archery (the last of which has won state championships from 2014–17).
+The Mustangs field athletic teams in football, cross country, slow pitch and fast pitch softball, basketball, baseball, track, bowling, and archery.